georust/rinex/rinex-cli/README.md

 ## Observation Data in your Context

-The command line lets you load as many Broadcast Navigation data as you want, which is makes covering the time frame of your Observation Data very easily.
+The command line lets you load as many Broadcast Navigation data as you want, which makes covering the time frame of your Observation Data very easy.
 But special care must be taken when defining your context:

 - You should only load coherent Observation Data.
-The interface lets you load as many Oobservation files as you want, but they should all be sampled by the same station.
+The interface lets you load as many Observation files as you want, but they should all be sampled by the same station.
-One benefit from that, is you can load several days in a single run.
+One benefit is you can load and analyze several days at once.

 - If you're not defining the receiver/station location yourself, we search for it in all provided files individually.